keelefi/learning-guile/README.md

 This repository contains the exercises I have been doing for myself to learn [GNU Guile](https://www.gnu.org/software/guile/).

-The code is heavily inspired by the [Turtle tutorial](https://www.gnu.org/software/guile/docs/guile-tut/tutorial.html).
+The code is heavily inspired by the [Tortoise tutorial](https://www.gnu.org/software/guile/docs/guile-tut/tutorial.html).

 ## 01 - Compiling, linking and REPL